How much is your car worth?

 The A5’s standard folding rear seats are split to accommodate bulky cargo.
 The 4 Series Convertible’s standard single piece folding rear seat is not as flexible; long cargo and a passenger can’t share the rear seat.

-With its coupe or convertible body style, valet key, locking rear seatbacks and remote trunk release lockout, the A5 offers cargo security.
+With its coupe body style, valet key, locking rear seatbacks and remote trunk release lockout, the A5 offers cargo security.
 The 4 Series Convertible’s non-lockable folding seat defeats cargo security.

 J.D.
 Power and Associates surveys of service recipients show that Audi service is better than BMW.
 J.D.
-Power ranks Audi third in service department satisfaction.
-With a 14% lower rating, BMW is ranked 8th.
+Power ranks Audi 8th in service department satisfaction (above the industry average).
+With a 10% lower rating, BMW is ranked 11th.

-Both the A5 and the 4 Series Convertible offer optional heated front seats.
+Both the A5 and the 2 Series offer optional heated front seats.
 The A5 Premium Plus/Prestige also offers optional heated rear seats to keep those passengers extremely comfortable in the winter.
 Heated rear seats aren’t available in the 4 Series Convertible.

 Optional air-conditioned seats in the A5 Premium Plus/Prestige keep the driver and front passenger comfortable and take the sting out of hot seats in summer.
 The 4 Series Convertible doesn’t offer air-conditioned seats.